 A flatpack system like the Camco camping kitchen has a sink, room for a stove or grill, and a bit of countertop space with storage underneath.

-The only downside with this type of setup is that you have to take everything out of it in order to pack it down.
+The only downside with this type of setup is that you have to take everything out of it to pack it down.

-An alternative kitchen solution is a chuck box – a large compartmentalized box you literally chuck all your kitchen stuff into.
+An alternative kitchen solution is a chuck box – a large compartmentalized box to store all your kitchen supplies.